Quantitative fund: History

 Hedge funds have been a key driver of quantitative fund growth since the 1980s, with early pioneers like Renaissance Technologies employing mathematical models for systematic trading, as detailed in "More Money than God".
 Over subsequent decades, quantitative methods expanded beyond hedge funds, with large asset managers like BlackRock and DFA launching quantitatively managed mutual funds and exchange-traded funds (ETFs).
 While equity strategies historically dominated, fixed-income and multi-asset quantitative funds have gained traction, fueled by AI and alternative data.

 By the mid-2010s, assets in quantitatively managed funds (including mutual funds and ETFs) were estimated in the hundreds of billions of U.S. dollars.
-Vanguard reported in 2006 that quantitative strategies accounted for ~16% of U.S. actively managed assets, up from 13% in 2003, a share estimated to have grown to ~20% by 2024..
-By 2024, global quant fund AUM reached approximately $2-3 trillion, with quant hedge funds alone managing ~$1.2-1.5 trillion (25-30% of total hedge fund AUM of $4.5-4.9 trillion), driven by performance gains and inflows.
+Vanguard reported in 2006 that quantitative strategies accounted for ~16% of U.S. actively managed assets, up from 13% in 2003, a share estimated to have grown to ~20% by 2024.
+By 2024, global quant fund AUM reached approximately $2–3 trillion, with quant hedge funds alone managing ~$1.2-1.5 trillion (25-30% of total hedge fund AUM of $4.5-4.9 trillion), driven by performance gains and inflows.

+Quantitative Fund Strategies

+There are essentially countless strategies that quantitative funds can use, as there are a multitude of market interrelations that can be analyzed, modeled, and acted upon.
+The most famous ones include: